Grace Nail Johnson: Early life and family

 Grace Elizabeth Nail was born on February 27, 1885, in New London, Connecticut.
 She was the second child of real estate developer John Bennett Nail (1853–1942) and Mary Frances Robinson (1858–1923).
 By the time Grace was born, the Nails had already become prominent members of the African-American elite of New York City.
 While the family was very involved with the Harlem community, their residence was in Brooklyn, where Grace would live for all her early life.

 The Nail family business began with a restaurant and hotel in New York City on Sixth Avenue which they called "Nail Brothers".
 They later opened another similar business in Washington D.C. which was known as "The Shakespeare House."
 Eventually, the Nails' business ventures expanded into real estate.
 Their real estate investments did well in the early twentieth century and by the time John Bennett Nail died, they owned five apartment complexes in Harlem.
 With their influence, the Nails opened Harlem real estate to many of the African-Americans who would drive the Harlem Renaissance in the 1920s.

 The Nails used their wealth to encourage and patronized various artists and civil rights activists.
 John Bennett Nail was an early member of the National Association for the Advancement of Colored People (NAACP) and was named the organization's first "Life Member."
 The Nails also participated in many artistic and intellectual circles in and out of Harlem.
 Some of those circles included other prominent figures such as Frederick Douglass and Booker T. Washington.
 In February 1942, John Bennett Nail died of pneumonia, leaving his real estate to Grace's older brother John Edward Nail.

-Her brother John E. Nail was a real-estate developer who continued the family business and eventually became the head of the NAACP's Harlem Branch.
-Grace herself would go on to do as her parents had done, becoming one of the Harlem Renaissance's foremost patrons and hosts.
+Her brother John was a real-estate developer who continued the family business and eventually became the head of the NAACP's Harlem Branch.
+She would go on to do as her parents had done, becoming one of the Harlem Renaissance's foremost patrons and hosts.